DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence: ENEIDE Dataset

 Together, these corpora offer a broad typology of entity references.
 DZ annotations cover ``person" (\texttt{PER}), ``location" (\texttt{LOC}), and ``literary work" (\texttt{WORK}) types, while AMD includes ``person", ``location", and ``organization" (\texttt{ORG}).
 In both, indirect references and historical variations in entity surface forms pose a challenge for EL systems.
 Additionally, both datasets contain entities not covered by Wikidata, introducing the task of NIL prediction, i.e., identifying entities that do not correspond to any known entry in a target KB.

 Annotations were extracted using \texttt{Beautiful Soup}, identifying entities through HTML links.
 To construct the corpus, different sampling strategies were applied to each digital edition.
-For DZ, two subsections of the Zibaldone were extracted: one from pages 1000 to 2001 and another from pages 2700 to 4000.
-These sections are sampled respectively from 1821 and 1823, the most productive years of the author.
+For DZ, two subsections of the Zibaldone were extracted: one from pages 1000 to 2001 (written in 1821) and another from pages 2700 to 4000 (written in 1823).
 For AMD, the first paragraph of each document in the collection was sampled.
 To ensure quality and a balanced distribution throughout the corpus, texts with anomalous word counts relative to a normal distribution were excluded.
 Moreover, only documents containing at least one named entity were retained.
 This process resulted in a corpus of 1050 items from DZ and 1061 items from AMD.
 For both datasets, train, validation, and test splits were created by dividing the dataset with a 70/15/15 ratio using stratified sampling for maintaining a similar chronological distribution in all splits.
-Annotation quality was evaluated by domain experts using 100 samples per dataset.
+Annotation quality was evaluated by domain experts using 100 documents per dataset.
 As shown in Table~\ref{tab:tab1}, DZ annotations scored highest with an F1 of 95.6, while AMD scored lower due to missing annotations (Recall: 70.6).

-To improve AMD coverage, a semi-automatic enhancement pipeline was developed.
+To improve AMD coverage, a semi-automatic enhancement pipeline was developed (Figure~\ref{fig:eneide_wf}).
 It included (i) extraction and expert validation of frequent surface forms with Wikidata IDs; (ii) tagging of missing mentions in the text; (iii) application of the Italian StanzaNLP NER model to identify unannotated entities; and (iv) final expert validation.
 This multi-step process increased annotation completeness without employing a fully manual annotation process.

 Tables~\ref{tab:tab4} and \ref{tab:tab5} provide detailed statistics for both datasets across all splits, including annotation counts, unique entity identifiers, NIL entities, and the percentage of annotation overlap between training and test.
 The high overlap in DZ (93.19\%) contrasts with AMD (75.38\%), reflecting the different natures of the two corpora.
+The ENEIDE dataset is released on CC-BY-NC-SA license on Github\footnote{\href{https://github.com/sntcristian/ENEIDE}{github.com/sntcristian/ENEIDE}} and Zenodo \cite{sntcristianeneide}.